humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 <input type="text" v-on:keyup.13="myMethod">
 ```

 Much cleaner.
 But... it gets _way_ better than that!
 Why the heck should we have to remember that the _enter_ key is key 13?
-Isn't that pretty dumb?
+Isn't that pretty annoying?
 Shouldn't the _computer_ remember that for us?
-With Vue, it does.
+Well with Vue, it does.

 For the _enter_ key and many other common keys, you can simply write its normal name, like this: